alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-4.md

 > Readiness, skills, and training should be prioritised both within organisations (e.g. how to implement ethical considerations into the project lifecycle) and across organisations (e.g. how to develop and adopt best practices).
 In addition, common capacity building should be supported by regulators and industry representatives (e.g. shared risk mapping, regulatory gap analysis, and horizon scanning activities to help create and maintain a common pool of expertise).[^commoncapacity]

 [^commoncapacity]: See our report on developing ['Common Regulatory Capacity for AI'](https://www.turing.ac.uk/sites/default/files/2022-07/common_regulatory_capacity_for_ai_the_alan_turing_institute.pdf) for more on these topics.

 #### Feedback

 Following the participatory activity, participants were asked to complete an anonymous survey, which was designed to elicit additional information about the perceived value of the trustworthy assurance methodology.
-Therefore, despite the small sample, it is worth analysing the responses before we turn to the final workshop with users of digital mental health technologies.
+Therefore, despite the small sample, it is worth analysing the responses before we turn to the final workshop with users of DMHTs.

-> To what extent do you agree/disagree with the following statement: "The methodology of trustworthy assurance would be helpful in identifying potential ethical risks which arise while designing, developing and deploying a digital mental health tool".
+> To what extent do you agree/disagree with the following statement: "The methodology of trustworthy assurance would be helpful in identifying potential ethical risks which arise while designing, developing and deploying a DMHT".

 | Option | # Responses |
 | --- | --- |